ONSdigital/application-profile/windowing.md

 # Human vs Machine readability in JSON-LD API Responses

 As JSON-LD serialises RDF, it is a powerful tool to provide linked data in API responses.
-Machine readability through RDF allows resources to be enumerated with easy-to-read URIs (i.e. <https://ons.gov.uk/datasets/cpih/editions/2019-07/version/2> for the seccond version of the CPIH dataset for July 2019) and API resposnes with JSON-LD context to fully describe that particular resource.
+Machine readability through RDF allows resources to be enumerated with easy-to-read URIs (i.e. <https://ons.gov.uk/datasets/cpih/editions/2019-07/version/2> for the second version of the CPIH dataset for July 2019) and API resposnes with JSON-LD context to fully describe that particular resource.
 If additional context and related resources are desired, subsequent calls to the endpoint for those resources can be made.
 However, when human users interact with APIs, they often need context upfront to understand the relationships between resources, so discretely responding for an individual resource may not be appropriate.

 ## Introducing Windowing